 According to Copyblogger, 80% of readers never make it past the headline.

-Next time you’re brainstorming ad copy, include a client testimonial in your above-the-image ad text.
+It’s safe to say that client testimonials can bring a substantial increase in sales.
+Next time you’re brainstorming ad copy, it’s a good idea to include a client testimonial in the primary text.

 A good value offer always boosts the CTR of your ads.

 Of course, creating a compelling offer is easier said than done.
 To get people to click on your ads, you need to offer something awesome in exchange.